This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 2 tablespoons olive oil

-• 1 teaspoons lavender honey or regular honey
+• 1 teaspoons lavender honey , or regular honey

-• pinch of salt and fresh ground black pepper
+• pinch Salt and pepper

 Instructions